liamdasilva/fernandaot.github.io/plan.md

 #### Task #1: Set up GitHub Pages infrastructure

-- Status: not started
+- Status: complete
 - Description: Initialize the repository with the necessary files for GitHub Pages deployment, including index.html, CSS files, and proper folder structure.
 Set up the repository to serve the website from the main branch.
 - Acceptance Criteria:
-  - Repository contains index.html as the main page
+  - ✅ Repository contains index.html as the main page
-  - CSS and assets folders are properly structured
+  - ✅ CSS and assets folders are properly structured
-  - GitHub Pages is enabled and serving the site
+  - ⏳ GitHub Pages is enabled and serving the site (requires GitHub push)
-  - Site is accessible via fernandaot.github.io URL
+  - ⏳ Site is accessible via fernandaot.github.io URL (requires GitHub push)
+- Implementation Notes:
+  - Created complete HTML structure with semantic markup
+  - Set up CSS folder with responsive styles
+  - Created JavaScript folder with navigation functionality
+  - Added images folder with documentation of required images
+  - Local development server can be started with `python3 -m http.server 8000`
 - Assumptions:
   - The repository will use the main branch for GitHub Pages deployment
   - No custom domain configuration is needed initially
 - Dependencies:
   - None (this is the foundation task)
 - Reference files:
-  - index.html (to be created)
+  - index.html (✅ created)
-  - css/styles.css (to be created)
+  - css/styles.css (✅ created)
+  - js/navigation.js (✅ created)
-  - images/ folder (to be created)
+  - images/ folder (✅ created)
 - Examples for implementing:
   - Good example:
     ```html